learn-co-curriculum/python-p3-data-structures-lab/README.md

 ## Instructions

 Time to get some practice!
-Write your code in the `data_structures.py` file in the `lib` folder.
+Write your code in the `data_structures.py` file in the `lib/` folder.
 Run `pytest -x` to check your work.
 Your goal is to practice manipulating sequences with the Python tools you've learned about in this lesson and the lessons before.